LittleLegend-Pengiun/10700KFC-extended/README.md

 # 10700KFC WITH BACKEND

-(This is a clone of the original project with backend server add-on)
+*(This is a clone of the original project with backend server add-on)* *Visit the original project [here](https://github.com/giathyex/10700KFC)*

 For a demo run, visit [this link](https://giathyex.github.io/10700KFC/).

 Demo run with kitchen, [click here](https://giathyex.github.io/10700KFC/kitchen/kitchen.html).

 You need to install [Golang](https://go.dev/dl/) to run the Backend server.
+After that, if you are on Windows, just double-click to the **script.bat** file to run the app.
+However, if you are on linux, run the following command
 ```
-go run server.go
+chmod +x script.sh ; ./script.sh
 ```
 The website will be available in your localhost via [this link](http://localhost:3000/).